FAQs : Frequently Asked Questions

 | ||Parents are encouraged to become Timers, Ribbon-Writers, Scorers, Runners for their club dual meets and for Championship meets.|

-Knowledgeable parents can serve as their Club Pool Chair or Swim Chair; or also on the FCSL Board, contact the FCSL Nominating Chair.
+Knowledgeable parents can serve as their Club Pool Chair or Swim Chair; or also on the FCSL Board, contact the FCSL Nominating Chair or President.

 |19.||If I am sure the Referee made a mistake, what can I do?
 [Top]|

 | ||Do NOT approach the Referee.
 Do NOT argue with the Referee.|

 FCSL has a zero tolerance policy regarding accosting a Referee.

 Afterwards, calmly ask your coach about the situation and the relevant rules.